showaykerker/lan_nctu/README.md

 * The calculation of imu used only accelerometer.
 	* In [imu.hpp](https://github.com/showaykerker/lan_nctu/blob/master/lan/imu.hpp)
 		* First, it calculates the root-mean-square value of y-axis reading and z-axis reading since the x-axis is parrallel to the lan itself.
-		* Second, it finds 2 time steps that across value 0 as critical time step.
+		* Second, it finds 2 time neighbhoring steps whose values are across 0 as critical time steps.
 		* Third, it calculates the length of the 2 most recent critical time steps.
 	* In [lan.ino](https://github.com/showaykerker/lan_nctu/blob/master/lan/lan.ino)
 		* The length is mapped from 2 (*10ms) ~ 200 (*10ms) to 0 ~ 127.